 Pennsylvania’s consumers expect that food and other grocery items are safe to consume when they are put on store shelves.
-Unfortunately, despite common safeguards that are meant to keep defective products from reaching market, some still do, often causing injuries and sometimes killing consumers.
+Unfortunately, despite common safeguards that are meant to keep defective products from reaching the market, some still do, often causing injuries and sometimes killing consumers.

 Anyone who uses chili powder even occasionally should note the latest product recall.
 Caravelle Brand Chili Powder, a spice packaged in Thailand and distributed in the United States by Anhing Corp. of Los Angeles, was recently found to contain salmonella bacteria.
 Anyone infected by the bacteria can experience severe abdominal cramps, fever and diarrhea.